 Environmental Criminology and Crime Analysis involves the study of crime opportunities and criminal events as they relate to environmental design and the formal and informal social control of space.
 The course will explore physical and social characteristics of movement paths that bring offenders and victims together.
 Students will review the main environmental theories including situational crime prevention, routine activities theory, crime prevention through environmental design, and crime pattern theory.
-Prerequsite(s): CJ 4113 or SOC 4043 or SOC 4773
+Prerequsite(s): CJ 4113 and SOC 3633 or CJ 3633.